wdi-sg/data-structures-1-LL/README.md

 2. You can add a new Emerald after a given Emerald in a Diamond, i.e. somewhere in the middle of the chain.
 3. You can search for the last Emerald in a Diamond that contains a given value.
 4. The last Emerald in a Diamond's chain always refers to the first, and the first Emerald in turn always refers to the last.
+5. Write this exercise in Javascript.
+Note: You'll want to use either prototypes or classes in Javascript if you decide to do this.